vishnuv4/The-Wiki-Game/README.md

 # The Wiki Game

-A command line game that tests your ability to hunt for information.
+A command line game based on my inability to stay focused when I look up something on Wikipedia.

-You're given two Wikipedia links.
-Get from one link to the other only by hopping links in the bodies of the Wikipedia pages.
+The aim of the game is to get from one page to another strictly by link-hopping through the links on each Wikipedia page.

 ## Requirements